 annotation is required.
 Creation occurs either through dependency injection with the@javax.ejb.EJB

-annotation or through JNDI lookups.
+annotation or through a JNDI lookup.
 Contrary to Stateless Session Beans, each lookup results in the creation of a new component!Transaction management

 Design patterns